AWS Cost Optimisation for Startups: 11 Practical Ways to Cut Cloud Spend in 30 Days

 Why AWS cost optimization matters

-For most startups, infrastructure spend sits in the same budget conversation as hiring, customer acquisition, and feature delivery.
+For most startups, infrastructure spend sits in the same budget conversation as hiring, customer acquisition, and capability delivery.

-Reducing waste on AWS does not just lower invoices.
+Reducing waste on AWS does more than lower invoices.
 It gives you more flexibility to fund product priorities without adding risk.

 - Over-Provisioning “Just in Case”